BlockadeWeb3Labs/aws-ses-mail-node-module/README.md

 ### Test config

 Before you can run the tests, you need to set up a `.env.test` to designate where the AWS credentials live, and the recipient and sender of the test mail.
+The required values are all in `.env.test.sample`, and the only values that must be filled in are:

+- `TEST_RECIPIENT`
+- `TEST_SENDER`

-The required values are all in `.env.test.sample`, and the only values that must be filled in are `TEST_RECIPIENT` and `TEST_SENDER`.
-Both must be whitelisted for your set of AWS SES credentials, or the credentials must otherwise have authority to send to / from both emails.
+All must be whitelisted for your set of AWS SES credentials, or the credentials must otherwise have authority to send to / from both emails.

 ```
 cp .env.test.sample .env.test